Tresjs/tres/CONTRIBUTING.md

 Hi there!!
 If you are reading this guide, you are probably interested in contributing to Tres.
 You're awesome 🤩.

-No contribution is too small, whenever is about a typo in the docs, a bug report or refactoring a piece of code, every contribution is welcome, just make sure to follow the guidelines below ✌️.
+No contribution is too small, whether it is a typo in the docs, a bug report or refactoring a piece of code, every contribution is welcome, just make sure to follow the guidelines below ✌️.

 Thanks from the heart 💚 for taking the time to help out.
 This guide will help you to get started with the project.